We may receive compensation when you click on links to products from our partners.

 It is the pivotal moment in the film Witness, when Harrison Ford’s cynical cop finds solace in the barn-raising sequence, working with his hands, collaborating, gaining the trust and respect of his peers, and reveling in a job well done.
 It is a lifetime away from his previous existence.

 The scene has such powerful connotations.
 Many workers also feel fed up with their current occupations.
 Like an itch, they can’t scratch, a voice tells them there must be more to life.
-Perhaps it is time for a
+Perhaps it is time for a career change.

 The job market for plumbers, electricians, and mechanics has experienced a resurgence in recent times.
 Skills are always a necessity, regardless of the economy.
 The public needs those skills for the jobs they are not qualified to do themselves.